mrbinky3000/responsive_carousel/README.md

 - Make it so that you can choose which touch events library you want to use.
 Right now it requires hammer.js, but lets say you preferr swipe.js.
 - ~~Automatic slide show option.
 Should be easy enough.~~ DONE!
 - ~~get-able property with the currently left-most visible slide unit~~ DONE!
-- Infinite scroll / slide show
+- Infinite scroll / slide show  (Buggy beta version available in experimental branch.
+Will most likely re-write infinite scroll with new approach.)

 ##Known Bugs